 Though structures vary, the essence of a loyalty program is this: A company offers its clients a certain amount of “currency” per every unit of a designated dollar amount spent.
 In practice, this might look like Walmart offering shoppers 20 rewards points for every $10 spent, or a pet store offering one “Barky Buck” for every three cans of dog food purchased.

 Of course, these currencies mean nothing if they're not able to be redeemed for products or services, so the second part of the loyalty program formula is to allow customers to redeem the accrued currency for company offerings.
 Many times, these offerings are simply free or reduced inventory items, but often, the most valued (and desired) options can only be attained by earning enough of the loyalty program’s currency.

 In each case, companies are forced to eventually assign the currency real value by making it exchangeable for tangible items.
-In turn, the delivery of these items in exchange for the rewards points comes at a cost to the company.
+In turn, the loyalty program redemption rates can cause some real cost to the company.

 For example, that free, steaming hot cup of coffee given by Starbucks to the loyal client actually costs Starbucks some big money.
 While a single cup doesn’t amount to much, multiply it by the millions of Starbucks customers getting free coffees and the cost skyrockets.
 And what is this cost known as?
 That’s right — loyalty program liability.

 What loyalty program liability means to your company